upsideos/upsideos-solana-rwa/README.md

 The variable `maxTotalSupply` is set when the contract is created and limits the total number of tokens that can be minted.

 **Reserve Admins can mint tokens to and burn tokens from any address.
 This is primarily to comply with law enforcement, regulations and stock issuance scenarios - but this centralized power could be abused.
 Transfer Admins, authorized by Contract Admins, can also update the transfer rules at any moment in time as many times as they want.**

+**Important:** The `mintSecurities` instruction requires that the destination wallet has a security associated account (SAA) initialized before minting.
+This ensures all recipients have proper transfer restrictions set up.
+The only exception is when minting to the lockup escrow account (if configured), which is allowed without a SAA.
+For all other destinations, the security associated account must be initialized using `initializeSecurityAssociatedAccount`, `setAddressPermission`, or `initializeDefaultSecurityAccounts` before tokens can be minted.

 ## Overview of Transfer Restriction Enforcement Functions